 Sage plants are members of the Salvia genus, the largest branch of the mint family.
 Many of these aromatic, woody, herbaceous shrubs are well suited to the cool, dry, high-altitude climate of the state of Colorado.
-Sage species which thrive in Colorado include white sage (Salvia apiana) and Mediterranean sage (Salvia aethiopis).
-Russian sage (Perovskia atriplicifolia), while not a "true sage," is a similar species in the mint family which flourishes in abundance in Colorado.
+Of the different types of sage, the sage species which thrive in Colorado include white sage (Salvia apiana, USDA hardiness zones 8-10), Mediterranean sage (Salvia aethiopis, zones 5-8), and Russian sage (Salvia yangii, zones 3-9).

 Video of the Day

-Mediterranean sage (Salvia aethiopis) is native to southern Europe.
-It grows voraciously throughout the western United States, often being considered an invasive weed.
-It is also planted as a garden ornamental and has been used medicinally to dress wounds.
 Mediterranean sage reaches a mature height of around 3 feet.
 Its fuzzy, gray-green leaves grow in ground-hugging rosettes 1 to 4 feet in diameter.
 These leaves may be between 4 and 12 inches long, with 1.5- to 3.5-inch-long stems.
 From the center of each rosette, furry stalks arise bearing clusters of white or pale yellow downy blossoms.
 Each flower contains four ovular, brown seeds.
-These plants thrive in loose, gravelly, well drained soils and can frequently be found on south-facing slopes.
-They propagate themselves through seed and are classified as either biennials or short-lived perennials.
-Mediterranean sage plants are sometimes mistaken for common mullein (Verbascum thapsus).

 This aromatic herb was widely utilized by the indigenous inhabitants of its natural habitat for a variety of medicinal, cosmetic and ceremonial purposes.
 It was used to prepare a treatment for coughs, colds, sore throats and respiratory ailments.
 It was also used as a shampoo and deodorant.
 White sage leaves were burnt in religious ceremonies and to purify homes after the end of an illness.